Give your little one a strong moniker with our list of Mexican baby boy names. Discover the meanings and origins of Hispanic boys’ names at Peanut.

 - Felipe: Meaning “friend of horses”.

 - Sebastián: Meaning “revered”.

 What are some unique Mexican boy names?

-Now for some of the more uncommon Mexican boy names that you may not hear on the playground.
+Now for some of the more uncommon Mexican names for boys that you may not hear on the playground.

-Whether you’re influenced by royalty, place names, or just because you like how it sounds, here are some more unique Mexican boy names to choose from:
+Whether you’re influenced by royalty, place names, or just because you like how it sounds, here are some Mexican guy names with a more unique feel to choose from:

 - Aguilar: Meaning “haunt of eagles”.

 - Alex: Meaning “defender of men”.

 - Ariel: Meaning “lion of God”.

 - Castel: Meaning “castle”.